 Superior and State Court Clerk

-Charles Baker has been employed for over 33 years in the Clerk's Office and is in his first term as elected Clerk of Court.
-You elect the Clerk of Superior and State Court to administer the proper registration and retention of official documents.
-Included are civil and criminal proceedings, adoption records, real estate and personal property transactions, and various other vital records including the General Execution Docket, Trade Names, Limited/General Partnerships, Appeal Records, Notary Public and Board of Equalization.
+Charles Baker has been employed for over 36 years in the Clerk's Office and is in his second term as elected Clerk of Court.
+The Clerk of Superior and State Court administers the proper registration and retention of official documents.
+Included are Civil and Criminal proceedings, Adoption records, Real estate, Personal property transactions, Board of Equalization and various other vital records including the General Execution Docket, Trade Names, Limited/General Partnerships, Appeal Records, and Notary Public.

 State Court Judge